 This program does not currently offer a part-time study option.

 This program offers two intensive field placements in Semesters 3 (January placement) and Semester 4 (May/June placement).

 Each placement is seven weeks long with four days offsite (approximately 7.5 hours per day) with the field partner and the fifth day onsite in class at George Brown.
 The in-class day allows students the opportunity to reflect on their placement experience and help to connect classroom theory with the work they are doing offsite.

-Placements will be conducted with a variety of populations and agencies whose clients could have Autism, mental health issues, acquired brain injury, developmental disabilities or issues related to aging.
+Placements will be conducted with a variety of populations and agencies whose clients could have Autism, mental health issues, acquired brain injury, developmental disabilities, behavioural concerns or issues related to aging.
 Partner agencies are located across the GTA and students may be required to travel.

 Program Standards and Learning Outcomes